-Aromatic vine leaf rolls filled with fish, bacon cubes, rice and herbs, this is one of my favorite ways of filling vine leaves.
+Aromatic fish-stuffed grape leaves with bacon cubes, rice, and herbs - this is one of my favorite ways of filling vine leaves.

-I must admit I was a bit apprehensive about making rolls filled with fish, I had never heard of this combination before and although I had discovered the recipe quite a long time ago in an old issue of a Romanian recipe magazine, I was never brave enough to try it.
-My thought was that making vine leaf rolls takes its time and if fish is just weird in it, that I have wasted way more time than I care to waste on weird recipes.
+I must admit I was a bit apprehensive about making grape leaves filled with fish.
+My thought was that making vine leaf rolls takes its time, and if fish is just weird in it, I have wasted way more time than I care to waste on weird recipes.

-I always use short grain rice when making fillings for vine leaves, cabbage or sauerkraut, I feel it makes the rolls softer, more comforting than when using long grain rice.
+- I always use short-grain rice when making fillings for vine leaves, cabbage, or sauerkraut; I feel it makes the rolls softer and more comforting than when using long-grain rice.
 I soaked the rice in hot water for a while before adding it to the filling.

-And don’t skimp on the bacon, it gives the whole dish an extra, hearty flavor you would not want to miss.
+- Don't leave out the bacon; it gives the whole dish an extra, hearty flavor you would not want to miss.

-Serve the Stuffed Vine Leaves with Fish, Bacon and Rice with Greek yogurt, lemon and potatoes or white bread.
+Serve the fish stuffed vine leaves with Greek yogurt and potatoes or white bread.

 - 1 tablespoon olive oil

 - 250 g/ 8.8 oz white fish fillet pangasius for instance (Note 2)

 - 1 tablespoon chopped parsley